Anti-Catholicism: 20th and 21st centuries

 Anti-Catholicism played a major role in the defeat of Al Smith, the Democratic nominee for president in 1928.
-Smith did very well in Catholic precincts, but he did poorly in the South, as well as among the Lutherans of the North.
+Smith did very well in Catholic precincts, but he did poorly in the South relative to previous Democratic presidential candidates, as well as among the Lutherans of the North.
 His candidacy was also hampered by his close ties to the notorious Tammany Hall political machine in New York City and his strong opposition to prohibition.
 His cause was uphill in any case, because he faced a popular Republican leadership in a year of peace and unprecedented prosperity.

 The passage of the 18th Amendment in 1919, a culmination of a half-century of anti-liquor agitation, also fueled anti-Catholic sentiment.
 Prohibition enjoyed strong support among dry pietistic Protestants, and equally strong opposition by wet Catholics, Episcopalians, and German Lutherans.
 The drys focused their distrust on the Catholics who showed little popular support for the enforcement of prohibition laws, and when the Great Depression began in 1929, there was increasing sentiment that the government needed the tax revenue which the repeal of Prohibition would bring.